AmberSahdev/Open-Interface/README.md

 - Cost: $0.05 - $0.20 per user request.<br>
 (This will be much lower in the near future once GPT-4V enables assistant/stateful mode)
 - You can interrupt the app anytime by pressing the Stop button, or by dragging your cursor to any of the screen corners.
+- While using multiple displays, Open Interface can only see your main display.
+Therefore, it might keep retrying the same actions if it is unable to see its progress (especially in MacOS with launching Spotlight).

 <hr>